 A draft horse wearing a well-fitted leather horse collar for heavy work.

-The Horse Collar: A Complete Guide for Owners
+Horse Collar 101: A Complete Guide for Owners

-The horse collar may seem like a simple piece of tack, but its invention completely changed history.
-Before its development, harnesses would press on a horse's windpipe, severely limiting their pulling power.
-The collar’s brilliant design shifted the pressure to their strong shoulders, unlocking their full potential and transforming agriculture and transportation forever.
-While the basic principle remains the same, today’s collars have evolved with modern materials and a deeper understanding of equine anatomy.
-This guide connects that rich history to the practical decisions you face today, helping you navigate the options to find a horse collar that is both safe for your partner and effective for the work you do together.
+The horse collar might look like a simple piece of tack, but its invention truly changed history.
+Before it existed, harnesses pressed on a horse's windpipe, which severely limited how much they could pull.
+The collar’s brilliant design shifted that pressure to their strong shoulders, allowing them to use their full strength and transforming agriculture forever.
+While the basic principle hasn't changed, today’s collars benefit from modern materials and a deeper understanding of equine anatomy.
+This guide connects that rich history to the practical choices you face, helping you find a horse collar that is both safe for your partner and effective for your work.

 SHOP NOW